ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ## General

 This section describes details related to V3C atlas RTP payload format definitions.
 Aspects related to RTP header, RTP payload header and general payload structure are considered.
+RTP payload format(s) for video components is defined in their respective RTP payload format specifications depending on the video codec used.

 ## RTP header